josiah34/cloud-resume-challenge/README.md

 - Set bucket policy to allow access from my CloudFront distribution to my private S3 bucket
 - At this point I was able to view my resume site with the dummy template I uploaded earlier.
 - Used terraform script to upload my actual portfolio site.
-- Setup a Github Actions CICD pipeline to push my site code from this repository to my s3 bucket
+- Setup a Github Actions CICD pipeline to push my site code from this repository to my s3 bucket.
+This CICD uploads changes in site folder to s3 bucket if detected and invalidates CloudFront Cache.
+Invalidation is required or the old site will be served from the cache for an additional 24 hours.

 ## To Do